-Whilst the property is semi-detached, it had clearly been intended to extend the terrace to the south of the subjects, and the gable end of the house was not built to permanently function as an exposed external wall.
+The property is semi detached.
+It had clearly been intended to extend the terrace to the south of the subjects, and the gable end of the house was not built to function as an exposed external wall.
 The gable elevation incorporates blanked-off wall recess cupboards and fireplaces for a proposed house that was never constructed.
-The complex detailing of the gable has contributed to problems with internal damp ingress (concealed behind recently replaced framing and wall linings), and this elevation requires to be made good and properly weatherproofed to effectively address this issue.
-There is some weathered and spalling brickwork to the walls, open pointing and slight plant growth.
+The complex detailing of the gable is contributing to the problems with internal damp ingress, and this requires to be made good and properly weatherproofed.
+There is some weathered and spalling brickwork to the walls and slight plant growth.